vansh1702/VanshBookStore/VanshBookStore/README.txt

-Created a ProductVM in the Models project and mofied the code Installed Microsoft.AspNetCore.Mvc.ViewFeatures packages for the errors and now working fine Modified the ProductController and added some using statements at the top
+Created a ProductVM in the Models project and mofied the code Installed Microsoft.AspNetCore.Mvc.ViewFeatures packages for the errors and now working fine Modified the ProductController and added some using statements at the top Modified the API call to include the Category and CoverType properties